guypwhunt/flowCytometryDataAnalysis/README.md

 ## Folder Descriptions
 The "R" folder contains all the R scripts to rerun the analysis.
 Within the R folder there are several R scripts and folders which are described below:

-- 00_datasets.R contains the small variables that are used in multiple analyses
-- 01_functions.R contains the functions that are used in multiple analyses

 - 01_specialised_pro_resolving_mediators_analysis contains the scripts to run differential expression analysis on the specialised pro-resolving mediators
 - 02_GPR18_isotypes_analysis contains the scripts to run the isotype analysis on GPR18 and Chem23
 - 03_GPR32_isotypes_analysis contains the scripts to run the isotype analysis on GPR32 and FPRL1